 Although a longer shaft generates more speed, it will substantially impact the feel and strike point on your clubface.

-Shafts that are too long will cause inconsistent face contact and a promote heel side impact while shorter shafts generate a consistent strike pattern with impact on the toe.
+Shafts that are too long will cause inconsistent face contact and promote heel side impact while shorter shafts generate a consistent strike pattern with impact on the toe.